brennodemarchi/portfolio/content/en-us/projects/Poetry Podcast Workshop - Aldir Blanc (2021).md

 ---
 # About

-We held a free and 100% online Podcast Workshop, with the support of the Aldir Blanc Law - Alcides Mesquita Award, from the Municipal Government of Santos and the Federal Government.

-The workshop aimed to teach all the steps to produce quality podcasts with few resources, from creating the script to distribute and promote your podcast channel.
-Participants produced an episode for the "Podcast de Marte" about the works of poets and artists from Santos and received a certificate upon completion.
+The "Poetry Podcast Production and Promotion Workshop" was a free and entirely online initiative, promoted with the support of the Aldir Blanc Law – Alcides Mesquita Award, from the Municipal Government of Santos and the Federal Government.
+Its aim was to teach participants to produce high-quality podcasts with limited resources, covering everything from script creation to promotion.
+Participants had the opportunity to create an episode for the Mars Podcast, focused on the works of poets and artists from Santos, and received a certificate upon completion.
+The workshop originally had 20 spots planned, but due to the high number of applications, two classes were offered, each with 28 spots, held in February 2021.

-The workshop initially had 20 available slots, but due to receiving 56 registrations, we expanded to two groups with 28 slots each, aiming to accommodate everyone.
-The first group took place on the 8th, 10th, and 12th, from 7:30 PM to 9:30 PM, and the second group was held on the 15th, 17th, and 19th.
-Both were conducted in February 2021.

 # Equipe